openstack/cinder/HACKING.rst

 - [C304] Enforce no use of LOG.audit messages.
 LOG.info should be used instead.
 - [C305] Prevent use of deprecated contextlib.nested.
 - [C306] timeutils.strtime() must not be used (deprecated).
+- [C307] LOG.warn is deprecated.
+Enforce use of LOG.warning.

 General